 Building Workplace Capability for Indigenous Australia: Progress on Constitutional Recognition & Uluru Statement from the Heart

-This network event focuses on constitutional recognition and the Uluru Statement from the Heart and how organisations can show their support.
+This network event focused on constitutional recognition and the Uluru Statement from the Heart and how organisations can show their support.

 Late last year, DCA officially announced its support of the Uluru Statement from the Heart campaign to secure constitutional recognition for Aboriginal and Torres Strait Islander Peoples.
 We join many other organisations, including DCA members, who are going public with their support.

-At our coming event, we will investigate the critical role corporate Australia can play as an ally to the Uluru Statement from the Heart campaign.
+At this event, we investigate the critical role corporate Australia can play as an ally to the Uluru Statement from the Heart.

-Our event will be hosted by National Australia Bank, partner and sponsor of DCA’s Building Workplace Capability for Indigenous Australia Network.
-We will hear from a special panel of senior Indigenous leaders and corporate allies and will be emceed by DCA Board Member Kate Russell.
+Our event was hosted by National Australia Bank, partner and sponsor of DCA’s Building Workplace Capability for Indigenous Australia Network.
+We heard from a special panel of senior Indigenous leaders and corporate allies and will be emceed by DCA Board Member Kate Russell.